opeyemi24/dare.io-pbl/Project 7.md

  # DEVOPS TOOLING WEBSITE SOLUTION

+ # Task : Web solution for a DevOps team using LAMP stack with remote Database and NFS servers.

  In this project i implemented a solution that consists of the following components:

  1. infrastructure: AWS